Zaid-Ajaj/Npgsql.FSharp/README.md

 paket add Npgsql.FSharp --group Main
 ```

-### Choose you namespace

-This package comes in two flavors, available through _mutually exclusive_ namespaces:
- - `Npgsql.FSharp`: which exposes an API that works best with F# `async`
- - `Npgsql.FSharp.Tasks`: which exposes the _same_ API that works best with tasks

-If you don't know which namespace you need, go for `Npgsql.FSharp.Tasks` because it is less opinionated, works out of the box with `Task<'t>` and has less friction than the `Npgsql.FSharp` namespace.

-> In the next v4.x release, `Npgsql.FSharp.Tasks` will probably becomes the default.

 ### Start using the library

-First thing to do is aquire your connection string somehow.
+First thing to do is aquire your connection string some how.
 For example using environment variables, a hardcoded value or using the builder API

 ```fs
 // (1) from environment variables